ASeriousMister/SeedCheck.py/README.md

 - Feather wallet

 ## Installation
 The tool was tested in Ubuntu 20.04 with Python3.8.
-It seems to have issues with some dependecy trying it with Ubuntu 22.04 and Python3.10.
 I suggest tu run the tool in his own virtual enviroment.
 Python shoul be installed by default.
 If not so, update your repositories
 ```